 Bocca Sweet will work just as well as allulose in this recipe.

-You can use erythritol or monk fruit, but monk fruit will make the donuts dryer, and erythritol will make the donuts a bit harder as they cool.
+You can use erythritol or monk fruit, but monk fruit sweetener will make the donuts dryer, and erythritol will make the donuts a bit harder as they cool.

 Answers about Sweeteners, Low Carb Baking Tips, and General FAQ